JohnsonYuanTW/NCAEats/README.md

         - [ ] Introduce Flex Response in all functionalities
         - [x] Enhance the approach for loading JSON using DI
     - [x] Enhance the project with DI
+- [ ] Docker Integration
+    - [ ] Create Dockerfile for building application image
+    - [ ] Set up Docker Compose for local development and testing
+    - [ ] (Optional) Configure a Docker registry for storing and distributing your application image
 - [ ] Testing
     - [ ] Conduct unit tests
     - [ ] Perform integrated tests